-Porridge vs Oats (Oatmeal)
+Porridge vs Oats

-Doctors and nutritionists have proved beyond doubt that taking grains in the form of porridge is perhaps the best way to maintain a good health, and this is why porridge is the recipe given to sick people and those recovering from various health problems.
+Oatmeal is a type of porridge.
+It is a porridge made with oats.
 There are millions who take oatmeal or porridge as breakfast daily to maintain good health and to stay away from diseases.
-But, whether you call it porridge or oatmeal, the recipe remains the same and that is solid grains mixed in boiled water or milk.
-Yes, there is no difference, if porridge has been made using oats, but porridge certainly cannot be called oatmeal if you have used other grains or cereal and not oats.
+But, whether you call it porridge or oatmeal, the recipe remains the same and, that is, boiled grains mixed with water or milk.
+Yes, there is no difference, if the porridge has been made using oats.
+You can call that porridge oatmeal without a problem.

-Though porridge can be made using any cereal or grain, it has been seen that porridge containing oats has a great appeal among people as well as nutritionists.
+Though porridge can be made using any cereal or grain, it has been seen that porridge containing oats has a great appeal among the people, as well as nutritionists.
 It is really surprising that when oat first became known to human beings, they were considered fit for animals, and there is a famous story which goes like this.
 An English man was talking to a man from Scotland taunting him on eating oatmeal.
 He said that oat is fed to horses in England, while Scottish men ate it.
-To this, Scotland man replied that this is precisely why there are such fine English horses, and there are such fine Scottish men.
+To this, the Scottish man replied that this is precisely why there are such fine English horses, and there are such fine Scottish men.

 What is the difference between Porridge and Oats (Oatmeal)?

-· In different cultures, porridge is made using other cereals such as rice, wheat, maize, barley, or even corn.
+• In different cultures, porridge is made using other cereals such as rice, wheat, maize, barley, or even corn.
 In such instances, it is better to refer to these recipes according to the ingredient and not as porridge which is commonly associated with oats.

-· However, oatmeal is a good word to refer to porridge made using oats and similarly porridge made using rice should be called ricemeal and porridge made using corn should be called cornmeal.
+• In the same manner, porridge made using rice should be called ricemeal and porridge made using corn should be called cornmeal.